Theatre Royal

 Theatre Royal Margate has been on the Theatres at Risk Register since 2018.

-Thanet District Council acquired the theatre as 'owner of last resort' in 2007, paying the debts left by the previous owners Margate Theatre Royal Trust and Castle Trust.
-The building was then leased back to Margate Theatre Royal Trust on a peppercorn rent until 2012 when it went into administration.
-At this point, we added the theatre to the Theatres at Risk Register but removed it again in 2013 when the council indicated its staunch desire to see the venue remain in active theatre use, appointing Thanet Leisureforce (subsequently Your Leisure Kent Ltd) as temporary operator and commissioning arts consultancy Bonnar Keenleyside to undertake a viability appraisal.
-Your Leisure Kent Ltd ceased operation from the Winter Gardens on 28 April 2022.
+Thanet District Council acquired the theatre as 'owner of last resort' in 2007, Covering the debts inherited from the previous owners Margate Theatre Royal Trust and Castle Trust.
+The building was then leased back to Margate Theatre Royal Trust on a peppercorn rent until it went into administration in 2012.
+At this point, we added the theatre to the Theatres at Risk Register but removed it again in 2013, when the council indicated its commitment to seeing the venue remain in active theatre use, by appointing Thanet Leisureforce (subsequently Your Leisure Kent Ltd) as temporary operator and commissioning arts consultancy Bonnar Keenleyside to undertake a viability appraisal.
+Your Leisure Kent Ltd ceased operation from the Theatre Royal on 28 April 2022.

 Theatre Royal Margate interior showing the red seats in the stalls, and the two horseshoe balconies decorated with swags in cream, gold and dusty pink.